-Tom Clancy’s Rainbow Six Quarantine is next installment of the iconic franchise.
-Here’s everything we know about about it.
+Tom Clancy’s Rainbow Six Quarantine is the next installment of the iconic franchise.
+Here’s everything we know about it.

 Current restrictions have made this even more complex.
 With the Rainbow Six Invitational 2021 being postponed, fans are eager to get their hands on the elusive Rainbow Six Quarantine set to drop this year.
 So, here’s everything we know about the latest episode of the Rainbow Six saga

 The details surrounding the official release date of the long-awaited sequel are pretty slim.
 The Epic Games store lists the date as simply being 2021.

 It’s likely that this will be closer to the end of the year given that current restrictions have delayed many a title, but we’ll just have to wait and see.

 The only glimpse we have into the world of Quarantine is from the 2019 E3 trailer, and it certainly keeps any spoilers close to its chest.

 It seems like the Rainbow Six operators will be taking on a challenge that they’ve never seen before.
 The trailer is set in a dull, laboratory-like interior where your character is clearly suffering from some form of infection.